risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 slug: /sink-to-clickhouse
 ---

-This guide describes how to sink data from RisingWave to ClickHouse using the ClickHouse sink connector in RisingWave.ClickHouse is a free analytics DBMS for big data.
-For more information, see [ClickHouse](https://clickhouse.com).
+This guide describes how to sink data from RisingWave to ClickHouse using the ClickHouse sink connector in RisingWave.

+ClickHouse® is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
+For more information about ClickHouse, see [ClickHouse official website](https://clickhouse.com).

 :::caution Experimental feature
 The ClickHouse sink connector in RisingWave is currently an experimental feature.
 Its functionality is subject to change.
 We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
 You may use this feature at your own risk.